Silvacom/colResize/README.md

 ColResize supports both fixed width tables and variable width tables.
 Fixed width table splits the column width difference between itself and its neighbour column.
 Variable width tables increase/decreases the width of the table the same amount as the column being resized.
-By default it is fixed width, for variable set tableWidthFixed to false...
+By default it is fixed width, for variable set tableWidthFixed to false:

 	$(document).ready( function () {
 		$('#example').dataTable( {
 			"dom": 'Zlfrtip',